bilal7ali/AutomatedBlinds/README.md

 # Remote Controlled Blinds

 This is an Arduino program that motorizes vertical blinds with an infra-red remote.
+All 3D-printed parts were custom built for this project.

 ## Table of Contents
 * Parts